 “Having a training partner is probably one of the best things, for me at least,” he says.
-“And that’s why my dog’s so good, because she can outrun me no matter what sport I’m doing.”
+“And that’s why my dog’s so good because she can outrun me no matter what sport I’m doing.”

 Build Your Strength

-Stairs and hill training will get you ready for the snowshoe races, particularly because of the leg strength you are building while upping your cardio.
+One training tip for snowshoe racing that Brad shared with us relates to building your strength.
+For example, stairs and hill training will get you ready for the snowshoe races, particularly because of the leg strength you are building while upping your cardio.
 Stairs running, above all, Zoller says, simulates snowshoe running in the mountains really well.

 Hit the stairs, or hills, for interval training twice a week.
 Intervals are short sessions (between 1 to 5-minute spurts, for up to 20 total minutes) of high-heart rate work.